pflanze/xmlhub-indexer/README.md

     xmlhub-build-index path/to/your/checkout/of/xmlhub --pull --write-errors --open-if-changed --push

+or if you run it on a repository you never use interactively (e.g. on a server), this is more fail proof for automatic action (but deletes local changes to the repo!):

+    xmlhub-build-index path/to/your/checkout/of/xmlhub --batch

 Running this will pull, convert, write the output even if there are errors, and if there were changes, commit and push them back to the Git repository, and open your browser.
 You could put that into a